-The herbarium of the Université Libre de Bruxelles (ULB) is situated in the Campus du Solbosch.
+The herbarium of the Université Libre de Bruxelles (ULB) is situated in the Campus of "Plaine".
 Its acronym according to the Index Herbarium is BRLU.
-Our herbarium has original collections that are complementary to the Herbarium of the National Botanic Garden of Belgium (acronym BR), which lies just outside Brussels.
+Our herbarium has original collections that are complementary to the Herbarium of the National Botanic Garden of Belgium, which lies just outside Brussels.
 BRLU is situated near the Centre of Brussels (Ixelles) and is easily accessible by public transport.

 Most of the collection consists of dried plants mounted on herbarium sheets, but it also comprises special collections preserved in alcohol (for delicate flowers of specimens) and a collection of dried samples in silica-gel (for DNA extraction).

-Collectors which have contributed substantially to our collection, are: Paul Duvigneaud, Jean Lejoly, Ingrid Parmentier, Bruno Senterre, Tariq Stévart, Vincent Droissart and Gilles Dauby.
+Collectors which have contributed substantially to our collection, are: Paul Duvigneaud, Robert Desenfans, Jacqueline Plancke, Lucien Hauman, Jozef Frans Van den Brande, E.Hoffmann, Frédéric Léon Hendrickx, Jean-Jacques Symoens, Jean Lejoly, Ingrid Parmentier, Bonaventure Sonké, Bruno Senterre, Tariq Stévart, Vincent Droissart, Olivier Lachenaud, Muriel Simo and Gilles Dauby.

 Alcohol or spirit collection